 Prof. Dorothée Baumann-Pauly (GCBHR)

 Date: 27 November 2020

-To download this publication, read its executive summary and learn more about its key findings, please scroll down.
+Scroll down to download this publication, read its executive summary and learn more about its key findings.

 In recent years, growing expectations of investors, asset managers, regulators, and civil society, have been putting increasing pressure on financial institutions to integrate sustainability considerations into their business models.
 As such, sustainable finance has been gaining traction, to the extent that today sustainable finance is considered by many to have gone ‘mainstream’.